lnardon/ScrollbarRemoverExtension/README.md

 # Scrollbar Remover Extension
 Repository for my Scrollbar Remover Extension ( Chrome / Chromium )

-This little extension ( script ) was created by me to remove the ugly scroll bar from the side of the Chrome/Chromium Browser.
+This little extension ( script ) was created by me to remove the ugly scrollbar from the side of the Chrome/Chromium Browser.
 This extension only hides de scrollbar, you will still be able to do everything else.

 ## How to Install